boralyl/boralyl.github.io/_posts/2020-12-27-building_a_home_assistant_custom_component_part_4.md

 ### Adding a Repo

-If the user enters a value for the `path` input we will then add a new repo.
+If the user enters a valid value for the `path` input, we will then add a new repo.
 That logic is shown below:

 ```python